chenligeng/Tensorflow-StartUp-Tutorials/README.md

 [test10.1-RestorePara.py]:
   It is a demo of restoring parameter of network.(we can only save the parameters but cannot save save the construction)

+[test11-RNN.py]:
+  It is a demo of MNIST recognization by LSTM model.

 PS: Some annotations are in Chinese.